 Skin Fact #3: Skin trauma is good…occasionally.

 You do not want to exfoliate to the point of destroying healthy cells.
 When you give the skin trauma, the skin goes into repair mode and stimulates cellular regeneration.
 This can be very beneficial to the skin, but if you create trauma too often by over-exfoliating, then it’s continually setting up a cascade of free radical damage that triggers premature aging.
 This is the last thing that any skin needs that wants to stay looking young.
+However, professional chemical peels done a few times a year do cause trauma to the skin and this is beneficial for the stimulation of collagen.
+Your skin likes boosts (a little wake up call), just not all the time.

 Skin Fact #4: Too much exfoliation might stimulate melanin activity resulting in increased skin discoloration.